suedez/biostat-m280-2019-winter/hw1/grade_hw1.md

     16 commits for hw1.

--   Is the hw1 submission tagged? (-1 pt)
+-   Is the hw1 submission tagged?

     Tag name should be `hw1`.